Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, gray gold isn’t magnetic.
 It’s diamagnetic.

-Gray gold is diamagnetic due to the overwhelming presence of diamagnetic pure yellow gold in the alloy.
 The other common metals in gray gold alloy are palladium and silver.
-Palladium is paramagnetic (palladium has an extremely weak magnetic attraction), whereas silver is diamagnetic similar to yellow gold.
+Palladium is paramagnetic (palladium has an extremely weak magnetic attraction), whereas silver is diamagnetic like yellow gold is.

 Iron is also a common component of gray gold alloy.
-Iron is a good replacement for more expensive palladium ad silver because it’s much cheaper and changes the color of yellow gold to the desired shade of gray.
+Iron is a good replacement for more expensive palladium and silver because it’s much cheaper and changes the color of yellow gold to the desired shade of gray.

 Iron is a ferromagnetic material and iron that’s replacing palladium or silver will make gray gold magnetic.